A248/A248.github.io/README.md

 ### Javadocs

 The javadocs are attached to each artifact.
-Any IDE which recognises maven dependencies and can download attached sources/javadocs is able to fetch such docs.
+Any IDE which recognises maven dependencies and can download attached sources/javadocs is able to fetch such documentation.

 ## Justification of Free Software